-What is the site / p property currently i used for?
+What is the site / p property currently (used for?
 What was the site / property previous sly used for?
-If the site is vacant cease? or derelict when d id the previous use gs on the site please tion to whether the are likely to be reta e buildings are in us е Planning history (pl previous planning a this site) lease include details applications or pern What are the surro ounding land uses?
-Proposed Uses ou wish the site to be er an alternative use.
-Residential Employment Retail Commercial Leisure Other (Please identify use) Preferred Use Potential Capacity No. dwellings: (SqM) (SqM) (SqM) Alternative Use Has any masterplar nning or design wor k been undertaker for this site?
-Yes □ No 🗆 Has this been made e available to the C ouncil?
-Yes □ No 🗆 Please provide information in relation to any benefits that this would provide the local community (eg affordable homes or a community facility).
+If the site is vacant cease? or derelict when d id the previous use 2 If there are building information in relational and whether they a tion to whether the e buildings are in us ee Planning history (pl previous planning a this site) CX What are the surro ounding land uses? \$ Proposed Uses ou wish the site to be er an alternative use.
+Residential Employment Retail Commercial Leisure Other (Please identify use) Preferred Use Potential Capacity No. dwellings: (SqM) (SqM) (SqM) Alternative Use Has any masterplar nning or design wo k been undertaken for this site?
+Yes □ No □ Has this been made e available to the C ouncil?
+Yes □ No □ Please provide information in relation to any benefits that this would provide the local community (eg affordable homes or a community facility).
 Please highlight how this proposal would contribute to the delivery or the Halton Local Plan.
-Please provide any further information that is available in relation to the type, size or scale of the development, the phasing of development and the developers, organisations or businesses that may be involved in bringing this site forward.
+Please provide any relation to the type phasing of developi or businesses that forward. e, size or scale of the ment and the devel ne development, the opers, organisation e

 Physical Constraints

 Please tell us about any known constraints that may need to be considered when developing this site.

-Yes No Don't Know Nature and severity of constraint Action needed, timescales and progress study or ned by technical or by service provided
+Yes No Know of constraint timescales a Action needed, timescales and progress study or d by technical by service ovided

-pi 08i c33 Yes No
+pi 0gi 033 Yes No

 Flood Risk & Drainage

 Ground Conditions

 Heritage (Listed Building etc)

 Habitats (Protected Species etc)

-Landscape (TPOs, Ancient Woodland etc)
+Landscape (TPOs, Ancient Woodland etc) X

-Services (Water, ICT, Energy etc) 0 6,
+Services (Water, ICT, Energy etc) 0

-Pollution (AQMA, contaminated land) 0
+Pollution (AQMA, contaminated land) 9

 Ransom Strip or Covenants

 Other (please define)

 Policy Designation

-Please tell us about any kno wn po licy designa ations that may need to o be considered when developing this site (e.g.